Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 ^^^^^^^^^^^^^^^^^

 In this example we use the :ref:`Shell Bindings <api_bindings_shell>` to read out the different sensors in the kit.
-After installation we use them to play a bit with it.

-Let's see what is connected: Call for a enumeration
+Enumerate the Bricks and Bricklets:

 .. code-block:: bash